AbsurdePhoton/calib-mpo/README.md

 		</ul>
 		<li/>
 <p style="margin-bottom: 0in; line-height: 100%">When the
-		overall progress bar reaches 100%, be patient: your camera parameters are being computed – it can take a long time, depending on your computer CPUs and the number of successful image pairs (for good results, at least 30 for checkerboards and 15 for
+		overall progress bar reaches 100%, be patient: your camera lens parameters are being computed – it can take a long time, depending on your computer CPUs and the number of successful image pairs (for good results, at least 30 for checkerboards and 15 for